Performance testing of recursive servers using queryperf

-Assuming however, that you're reading this article because you're planning to use the queryperf tool to test your server, here follow some information and guidelines specific to queryperf.
+Assuming that you're reading this article because you're planning to use the queryperf tool to test your server, here are some information and guidelines specific to queryperf.

-To run an effective queryperf test therefore, you need the machine sending the queries to be fast enough itself to manage both the sending and the tallying of responses (OK - this is not as CPU-intensive as being a nameserver, but it it is still significant), and have good network bandwidth.
-If you're firing queries from a slow box and/or you have network latency issues between the two boxes, the test results will be poor as a result.
+To run an effective queryperf test, therefore, you need the machine sending the queries to be fast enough itself to manage both the sending and the tallying of responses (this is not as CPU-intensive as being a nameserver, but it it is still significant), and have good network bandwidth.
+If you're firing queries from a slow box and/or you have network latency issues between the two boxes, the test results will be poor.

 When the test starts, queryperf sends until it reaches the end of the sample file or it fills up the outstanding queries array (thus by default in bursts of 20).
 Then it processes any replies received (which should empty the array some) followed by 'retiring' any queries that haven't received any response and are now too old.
 'Too old' is by default > 5 seconds (you can tweak this one too using the -t parameter).